engin100/980/labs/lab-8.md

   - **Note:** The top of the second floor refers to the height of the ceiling above someone walking on the second floor.

-- Repeat this with two and three binder clips attached to the parachute, recording the total masses and time differences for all trials in your spreadsheet.
+- Repeat this with 2 and 4-5 figurines loaded into the bucket, recording the total masses and time differences for all trials in your spreadsheet.

 ### Computations

 - With all of your trials completed and recorded in your spreadsheet, calculate the terminal velocity of each trial in the provided column.
 HINT: The height of the top of the second floor, the time it takes to reach the second floor, and the time it takes to reach the ground are particularly helpful in this calculation.

-- Produce one graph with the following:
+- Produce two graphs with the following:

   - Plot all 9 trials on the same graph.
 Use a legend to show the differences between parachute areas (m^2, not the given inches), the y-axis will be terminal velocity, and the x-axis will be mass.

   - You'll end up with three terminal velocity vs mass graphs (each with three data points) plotted on the same figure, with a legend clarifying parachute area.

+  - Repeat this same plot again but with the theoretically determined terminal velocities.

 ## Submission

 On Canvas, you will submit ***ONE PDF*** that will include all of the following:

-- [ ] Screenshot of the plot made above.
+- [ ] Screenshots of the two plots made above.

 To put said content into a PDF, it is suggested you create a new Google Doc ([docs.new](https://docs.new)) and paste your images and write any text in the document.
 Export/Download this document as a PDF and upload it. **DO NOT SUBMIT A GOOGLE DOC FILE OR SPREADSHEET FILES.**